zenvy-cloud/zen-public/PRIVACY_POLICY.md

 - **Bank statement import (CSV or PDF)** - you upload a bank statement file from your device; transactions are parsed locally and you review them before import; PDF passwords (if any) are used on-device only and never stored
 - **File share** - you share a PDF or image from another app; Zen opens it in the import review screen for your confirmation

-### 2.5 Contacts *(optional - requires Contacts permission)*
+### 2.7 Contacts *(optional - requires Contacts permission; authenticated users only)*

 Contact names and phone numbers are read from your device to help you select friends when splitting an expense or assigning a task.
 When you add a contact as a participant in a split or task, their name and phone number are saved to our backend to enable matching and collaboration features.
-Contacts are not bulk-uploaded — only contacts you explicitly interact with inside the app are stored on our servers.
+Contacts are not bulk-uploaded â€” only contacts you explicitly interact with inside the app are stored on our servers.

-### 2.6 Camera and Photos *(optional - requires Camera permission)*
+### 2.8 Camera and Photos *(optional - requires Camera permission)*

 If you photograph receipts or attach images to expenses, those images are stored locally on your device.
-If you enable backup, images are stored in your own Google Drive — not on our servers.
+If you enable backup (authenticated users only), images are stored in your own Google Drive â€” not on our servers.
 OCR (text extraction) is performed on-device; images are not uploaded to us.

-### 2.7 Usage Analytics
+### 2.9 Usage Analytics (Authenticated Users Only)

 We collect anonymous, aggregated usage events via Firebase Analytics:
 - Screen views and navigation flows
 - Feature usage (expense added, split created, settlement completed, task created)